-Idioms and Phrases form an important part of the English section of various competitive exams such as SSC exams, RRB exams, Government exams and more.
-Candidates can easily fetch a good score in the English section if they know important idioms and phrases along with their meaning.
+Idioms and Phrases form an important part of the English section of various competitive exams such as SSC exams, RRB exams, Bank exams and other Government exams.
+Candidates can easily fetch a good score in the English section if they are aware of important idioms and phrases, along with their meanings.

-Candidates preparing for any of the above-mentioned exams must learn the list of Idioms and phrases well because at least 4 – 5 questions related to important idioms and phrases are asked in these examinations and of course no one can afford to lose even one mark amidst such fierce competition.
+Candidates preparing for any of the above-mentioned Government exams must learn the idioms and phrases to perfection.
+At least 4 – 5 questions related to important idioms and phrases are asked in these examinations and of course, no one can afford to lose even one mark amidst such fierce competition.

-Candidates preparing for any competitive exam can check the links given below to complement their preparation:
+Candidates preparing for any competitive exam can check the links given below to supplement their preparation:

-In this article, candidates will get the list of more than 300 Idioms and Phrases that are frequently asked in the examinations.
-Along with it, candidates will be able to download Idioms and phrases PDF which contains more than 300 important idioms and phrases with the meanings.
-The links to download Idioms and phrases PDF is given below and also at the bottom of the article.
+In this article, candidates will get a list of more than 300 Idioms and Phrases that are frequently asked in the examinations.
+Along with it, candidates will be able to download the Idioms and Phrases PDF, which contains more than 300 important idioms and phrases with their meanings.
+The links to download Idioms and Phrases PDF are given below and also at the bottom of the article.

 List of Idioms And Phrases

 Candidates can go through the list of idioms and phrases given below.
 These are the phrases that are frequently asked in various competitive exams.
-Candidates are advised to download the pdf for more idioms and phrases and also by heart them if they want to have a smooth ride in the English section.
+Candidates are advised to download the pdf for more idioms and phrases and also by heart them if they are looking for a smooth ride in the English section.